ganglia/gmond_python_modules/network/netstats/README.md

  - /etc/ganglia/conf.d/

-Tune the netstats.pyconf file to match your server interfaces and then restart gmond.
+Tune the netstats.pyconf file to match your needs and then restart gmond.

 ## AUTHOR